 - Toast the dried chilies in a dry pan over medium heat for 1-2 minutes per side.
 Do not burn.
 Transfer to a bowl and cover with very hot water.
 Soak 20 minutes, until soft.

 - Add softened chilies to a food processor with ½ cup soaking water (or fresh water) and ½ teaspoon salt.
 Process until smooth.
-Strain for an extra-smooth sauce, if desired.
+Strain for an extra-smooth chili paste, if desired.
 Set aside.

 - Heat oil in a large pot or Dutch oven over medium heat.
 Season chicken with salt and pepper.
 Sear in batches to brown both sides, about 3-4 minutes per side.
 Remove and set aside.